dnoh/Portfolio-Template/README.md

 # Portfolio-Template
-Portfolio template website using only HTML and CSS w/ no libraries
+Portfolio template website using only vanilla HTML & CSS